LiaIvanick/GLEON_ZIG/scripts/README.md

 ## Contacting data providers

 Cleaning many, if not all, datasets will lead to questions for the data providers.
-If you contact a data provider (email's are in the lake worksheet), please cc the ZIG co-leads on the email.
+If you contact a data provider (email's are in the lake worksheet), please cc the ZIG co-leads on the email and feel free to use this [template](https://docs.google.com/document/d/1BUZAzFWY_lv6jz-ZLHaANd9EcIX-Z4n25Q2K0vWmw9s/edit?usp=sharing).
 Additionally, please note in your script when changes are made at the direction of the data provider.

 <br>